Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding: Introduction

-Recently, Box Decoding was proposed as a sort-free tree-search MIMO detector that avoids constellation-wise enumeration \cite{box}.
-At each layer, it uses quantization to form a fixed-size candidate grid (“box”) around a ZF estimate, enabling complexity independent of the QAM order, while often achieving error performance close to $K$-Best.
-The method has mainly been demonstrated for small dimensions (e.g., $2\times2$ MIMO), since the lack of pruning makes the number of visited nodes grow exponentially with the MIMO order.
-A related variant, $K$-Box \cite{KBox}, reduces this growth by reintroducing sorting, but the associated overhead is hardware-unfriendly, especially for parallel architectures.
+Recently, Box Decoding was proposed as a sort-free alternative to $K-$Best that avoids constellation-wise enumeration \cite{box}.
+At each detection layer, it selects a fixed-size candidate grid (``box'') around a ZF estimate, resulting in a complexity that is independent of the QAM order.
+However, it was originally demonstrated only for $2 \times 2$ MIMO, as the number of visited nodes grows exponentially with the MIMO size. $K$-Box \cite{KBox} mitigates this growth by reintroducing sorting, but the associated overhead remains hardware-unfriendly.
+In our recent work \cite{Box_Prob}, we proposed a sort-free strategy that prunes unlikely branches using a statistically derived threshold.
+Although this approach remains sort-free and QAM-order-independent, the number of visited nodes varies with SNR, which limits full parallelization in hardware.

-This letter addresses the scalability bottleneck of Box Decoding.
-Our contributions are threefold: \begin{enumerate} \item three deterministic, low-complexity, and \textbf{sort-free} pruning strategies—\textit{Single-Step Candidate Pruning (SCP), Iterative Candidate Pruning (ICP), and hybrid SICP$_m$}—are proposed to extend Box Decoding beyond the original $2\times2$ MIMO dimension by suppressing exponential node growth without sorting; \item the pruning rules exploit the \textit{geometric} symmetry of the QAM grid and the \textit{relative position} between the ZF estimate and nearby constellation points to reduce node visits and often bypass full Euclidean-distance computations; \item the resulting detector remains QAM-order-independent and sort-free, and its regular comparison-based structure maps naturally to parallel hardware.
-Simulations confirm substantial complexity savings with negligible BER degradation.
+This paper addresses both the \textit{scalability} and \textit{hardware parallelization} challenges of Box Decoding.
+The main contributions are summarized as follows: \begin{enumerate} \item We propose two deterministic, low-complexity pruning strategies—\textit{Single-Step Candidate Pruning (SCP) and Iterative Candidate Pruning (ICP)}, and their hybrid extension, to scale Box Decoding to large MIMO. \item The proposed pruning rules exploit the \textit{geometric} symmetry of the QAM grid and the \textit{relative position} between the ZF estimate and constellation points, thereby frequently bypassing full Euclidean-distance computations. \item The resulting detector remains \textit{sort-free} and \textit{QAM-order-independent}, and naturally maps to \textit{parallel hardware architectures}.
+Simulation results demonstrate substantial complexity savings with negligible bit error rate (BER) degradation.

 \end{enumerate}